 If you’re the kind of traveler who seeks out completely unique experiences, the capital of Belarus should not be missed.

 And lucky we know where to stay in Minsk…

-Before we convince you, even more, a word on politics and visas (sorry, we know it’s not riveting, but these are things you need to know!).
+Before we convince you on this time-warped city, even more, a word on politics and visas (sorry, we know it’s not riveting, but these are things you need to know!).
 The spirit of the USSR has lived on in Belarus for long after its collapse and traditionally it has had quite strict visa regulations but recent changes make it a bit more welcoming.

 Since summer 2018, citizens of most countries are able to stay in Belarus visa-free provided they enter at Minsk National Airport and they’re there as a tourist, not to work or study.
 Some element of control remains, however, as hotels, hostels and holiday apartments still need to register visitors with the internal affairs body if they’re staying for more than five working days.